 The Retirement Crisis: Worse Than You Think

-Millions of destitute seniors with no savings, reduced to eating cat food?
-Let’s put it this way: America faces a full-blown retirement crisis.
+So now’s an opportune time to ask: will millions of seniors one day find themselves destitute and reduced to eating cat food?
+Let me put it this way: America faces a full-blown retirement crisis.

 The shrinking social safety net…

 These unprepared folks will need Social Security the most and it probably won’t be enough.
 In fact, the social safety net could get even smaller.
 Politicians in Washington are talking about cuts to social programs, especially to Social Security, as a way to close the massive federal budget deficit caused by the 2017 tax cuts.
 The most discussed curtailment of Social Security involves raising the retirement dates for eligibility.

 Under current law, the “early retirement” age of 62 is when you can begin collecting Social Security benefits.
 However, I strongly advise you to wait for “full retirement” age, if possible.
 If you start your retirement benefits at age 62, your monthly benefit amount is reduced by about 30%.